-\ Starting with 2/4/21 wave, "system" was added to "Healthcare", "extremism" was added to "Crime", and "corruption" was added to "Crime".
-"Public health, disease, and illness" and "Inequality and discrimination" were added as new issues.
+\ Starting with 2/4/21 wave, "system" was added to "Healthcare", "extremism" was added to "Crime".
+"Public health, disease, and illness" and "inequality and discrimination" were added as new issues.
 "Economy, generally" and "Unemployment/lack of jobs" were combined to create "Economy, unemployment, and jobs"